 Kettle, bullet, and drum smokers are simple but effective devices.
 They demand skill and lack the mechanical and electrical features that create a forgiving and convenient cooking experience.
 This drastically reduces their cost and makes them a great option for lower budgets.

 The money you save will come at the cost of time and energy.
-You will have to learn how to manage a fire and pay close attention to it throughout your cook in order to get the results you want.
+You’ll have to learn to manage a fire and pay close attention to it throughout your cook in order to get the results you want.
 While the learning curve and costs in time and energy may be steep for some, it will be therapeutic for others who are looking for a hands-on hobby.

 Kamado-style smokers like the Big Green Egg can also be found in this price range.
-They marry the simple design of bullets with a ceramic body that won’t rust and will hold and distribute heat much more reliably.
+They marry the simple design of bullets with a ceramic body that won’t rust and will hold and distribute heat more reliably.

 Top of the line smokers can cost several thousand dollars.
 That price reflects the use of the highest quality materials, a wealth of practical features, exhaustive R&D for performance and reliability, and often the costs of labor, machinery, and domestically sourced materials associated with U.S. manufacturing.

-You can even take it a step further and harvest and cure your own wood if learning to properly manage a fire isn’t enough excitement for you.
+You can even take it a step further and harvest and cure your own wood, if learning to properly manage a fire isn’t enough excitement for you.

 On the other hand, you may want something more convenient that lets you focus on creativity, recipe creation, and perfect time and temps rather than the fire itself.
-Take the fire out of the equation and you are left with thousands of ingredients and thousands of ways to prepare each of them.
+Take the fire out of the equation and you’re left with thousands of ingredients and thousands of ways to prepare each of them.
 BBQ is a hobby which you could truly spend a lifetime perfecting.

-You will find high end bullet, drum, offset, and pellet smokers like the MAK Two-Star General, on the back of many competition trailers.
+You will find high-end bullet, drum, offset, and pellet smokers like the MAK Two-Star General, on the back of many competition trailers.

 Gas and electric smokers do not create smoke on their own.
 They are essentially just heat sources that smoke when you add wood chunks, lump charcoal, or pellets to them.
 Gas grills that malfunction or burn inefficiently for any reason may also impart unwanted flavor to your food.

-Stick burners will produce a strong smoke flavor profile that can be overwhelming if not tended by skilled hands.
+Offset wood burners will produce a strong smoke flavor profile that can be overwhelming if not tended by skilled hands.
 Many find this flavor particularly delicious, however.